AidanWestphal/VARe-ID/README.md

 - `lca_separate_viewpoints`: This field specifies whether to split and save annotation files by each viewpoint or to save them alltogether. **In video mode, this MUST be True!**

 ## Running the Pipeline
 To run the pipeline, you'll execute `snakefile.smk`.
+Remember: the pipeline does NOT run postprocessing.
+This is run separately.

 **Please run the snakefile from the parent directory in this repository.** For more information on how to run a snakefile (e.g. available flags), please view the [Snakemake Docs](https://snakemake.readthedocs.io/en/stable/executing/cli.html).
 The most important flags you'll need to specify are as follows: